-The Docent Program at The Dali Museum is at the heart of the museum’s educational mission.
-Adult Docents enroll in a seventeen-week training program (roughly the equivalent of a 3 credit university-level course) that consists of fifteen two-hour lectures, three written tests, and a final mini-tour examination.
+The Docent Program at The Dali Museum is at the heart of the Museum’s educational mission.
+Adult docents enroll in a 17-week training program (roughly the equivalent of a 3 credit university-level course) that consists of 15 two-hour lectures, three written tests, and a final mini-tour examination.
 After completion of initial training, docents are required to conduct a specific number of tours each month for at least one year.

-Adult Docents: Adult Docents create and conduct public tours of the Museum’s permanent and visiting exhibitions as well as private tours arranged by the Group Tours Office.
-Over 100 docents currently lead tours at the museum.
+Adult Docents create and conduct public tours of the Museum’s permanent and visiting exhibitions as well as private tours arranged by the Group Tours department.
+Over 100 docents currently lead tours at the Museum.

 The Dali encourages people of all ages, ethnicities, and cultures to apply.
-Six of every ten visitors to the Museum come from outside the U.S., people with skills in languages other than English are especially encouraged to get involved.
+The Dali welcomes visitors from more than 30 nations; those who speak additional languages (other than English) are especially encouraged to get involved.